Home buying tips for first-timers

 If you are buying in a sectional title complex, you are within your rights to request the financial statements to ensure that the property is well managed by the body corporate or its agents, and is in good financial standing with its creditors.

 It’s also a good idea to find out if there any special levies pending.
-A special levy is a tariff charged in addition to the regular levy over a fixed period of time.
+A special levy is a tariff charged in addition to the regular levy over a fixed period.
 These funds are collected from owners to pay for big investments such as security upgrades, painting or significant maintenance.
 An impending special levy will impact your costs in the short-term.

 3. Know what you’re buying